Good Charlotte: Cardiology and Greatest Hits (2009–2011)

-Youth Authority and Generation Rx (2015–2020)
+Youth Authority and Generation Rx (2015–2024)

-On June 2, 2015, Good Charlotte was featured in Waka Flocka's song "Game On", a song from the soundtrack to Pixels movie.
+On June 2, 2015, Good Charlotte was featured in Waka Flocka's song "Game On", a song from the soundtrack to the "Pixels" movie.

 On November 3, 2015, the band announced an official end to the hiatus through Alternative Press and on November 5 the band released a single, "Makeshift Love".
 A music video for "Makeshift Love" featuring Mikey Way and John Feldmann, including a cameo of the band Waterparks, was released on November 13, 2015.
 The band performed its first show since its reformation on November 19, 2015, at The Troubadour in West Hollywood, California.
 The band supported All Time Low on the UK and Ireland leg of the Back to the Future Hearts tour in 2016.

 The group released their sixth studio album, Youth Authority, on July 15, 2016, with guest appearances from Kellin Quinn of Sleeping with Sirens and Simon Neil of Biffy Clyro.
 The album release date was announced on March 30, 2016, with the album title and art following several days later.
 Discussing the album title, Joel Madden said Youth Authority was the concept that "there's a kid out there right now who has a guitar, or a microphone, or a laptop, with a dream that is going to beat the odds."
 He said the album felt like the "GC of the past" with "a new energy to it."

 On December 8, 2017, the band released a three-song EP, A GC Christmas, Pt.
 1, which included a cover of Wham!'s Last Christmas, a full-band version of their previously unreleased song, Christmas by the Phone, and an alternate version of Let the World Be Still, originally by their side project, The Madden Brothers.